Stay Cool & Healthy in the Humid Climate of SWFL

 Automate the Control of Humidity with a Humidistat

 Perhaps the most convenient way to control the humidity in your home is to install a humidistat.
 This is a device that is similar in function to a thermostat, only instead of responding to temperature changes, a humidistat monitors and responds to changes in the humidity levels.
 It works in combination with a whole home dehumidifier.
 When the humidistat registers that the humidity level in the home has reached a level that is too high, it will respond by triggering the dehumidifier to pull excess moisture out of the air until the home is returned to a comfortable humidity level, at which the humidistat will respond by turning the dehumidifier off.
-Best Home Services can install these whole-home systems, so that your humidity level is controlled automatically, without you having to worry about cleaning portable units or using DIY tactics.
+BHS can install these whole-home systems, so that your humidity level is controlled automatically, without you having to worry about cleaning portable units or using DIY tactics.
 If you’d like to learn more about this option, please give us a call and speak to a member of our team.

 Potential Problems Caused by Too Much Humidity